proxytranslation/user-docs/quoting.md

 You can run Discovery of the site automatically when you create the project, or at any later time manually from the Dashboard.

 ![Run discovery](/img/discovery.png)

+The process maps the structure of the site by scanning each page for link elements and trying to follow these links.
+The content of the website is not stored, only the URL address of the visited pages, together with their status info.
+Any page that is verified to exist is marked as Discovered, and the ones that returned an error message (most commonly redirection (HTTP301-302) and page not found (HTTP404)) are marked Unvisited in the list.
+For more information on HTTP status codes, see here.
+Although this process doesn't extract content, it provides a preliminary wordcount and a repetition rate as well.
+It has a cost of 1EUR per thousand pages.

+**IMPORTANT!**
+**If you exclude pages during discovery, changing the rules only will not include them in the new discovery; you have to add them manually through the "Add pages" dialog.**

 During the first discovery you can specify a discovery page limit, but you can also run unlimited discovery.
 By default this limit is set to 100, because it would give you a good overview of the website, and also a comfortable protection should anything go wrong with the website.
 Unlimited discovery is not recommended, unless you have a very thorough information on the site.